jonsimonsen/Casimo/README.md

   python one_hand.py <br />

 # Testing
-v0.4: The largest test was run with these parameters: 50k hands/3 different stakes/32 tables per limit/GROWRATE of 1
+v0.4: The largest test was run with these parameters: 50k hands/3 different stakes/32 tables per limit/GROWRATE of 1 <br />
 It seems like the tight players are superior (all 5 highrollers and all players at the highest limit were tight). <br />
 The loose players are getting pummeled.
 Only 4 loose players remained at the end. <br />
 It's somewhat surprising that the regular players are not performing better.
 A tweak of the ranges should be considered. <br />